rameshbabuvfx/smart_review_tool/README.md

 # SmartReviewTool

 SmartReviewTool is a Markup/Annotaion tool for nuke.
 This tool helps the artist/reviewers to do markups on image.

-Easy to draw lines and add test on images and to save image.
+This tool has lot of features.

+* Drawing lines.
+* Adding text.
+* Erasing drawn lines.
+* Change Font Style/Size etc.

 ![smart_review_tool](https://user-images.githubusercontent.com/73053972/138094526-6b44b660-5065-4c57-80d7-c1d34964606b.png)